Pain, few gains for investors as markets slumped in 2022

 INFLATION AND THE FED

-Inflation in the U.S. appears to have peaked at 9.1% in June.
-By year-end, there were hopeful signs as prices for goods fell and rents started declining.
-But tough inflation talk from the Fed at its last meeting of the year took the steam out of what had been a fourth-quarter rally for stocks.
+By year-end, there were hopeful signs on inflation as prices for goods fell and rents started declining.
+But tough talk from the Fed in December took the steam out of a fourth-quarter rally for stocks.

 — Chris Rugaber